bitrix24/b24restdocs/api-reference/landing/page/index.md

 {% note alert "TO-DO _not exported to prod_" %}

-- adjustments needed for writing standards
+- edits needed for writing standards
 - parameter types are not specified
 - links to pages that have not yet been created are not provided (view template)